The Vanished Garden of Carnal Abandon

 across Sunset Boulevard.
 The site across the street is now a Virgin

-Looming over the Strip out there across the street is Chateau
+Megastore.
+Looming over the Strip out there across the

 Marmont which, come to think of it, was built in 1929 and must have always